Aliphatic Diesters Group – information sheet

 - There were limited health effects (hazard) data for DIDA, therefore, a comparative approach using similar chemicals, called read-across, was used for assessing potential health effects.

-- Using data available on a similar substance, developmental effects were identified as the important or “critical” effects for characterizing the risk to human health from DIDA exposure.
+- Using data available on a similar substance, developmental effects were identified as the critical effects for characterizing the risk to human health from DIDA exposure.

-- According to information considered under the Ecological Risk Classification of Organic Substances Approach, DIDA was identified as having a moderate level of ecotoxicity.
+- According to information considered under the ERC Approach, DIDA was identified as having a moderate level of ecotoxicity.

 Risk assessment outcomes

-- Based upon a comparison of levels to which Canadians can be exposed to DIDA and levels associated with health effects, the risk to human health from this substance is low.
+- Based upon a comparison of levels to which people in Canada may be exposed to DIDA and levels associated with health effects, the risk to human health from this substance is low.

-- Also, based upon the outcome of the Ecological Risk Classification of Organic Substances Approach, DIDA is considered unlikely to cause ecological harm.
+- Based upon the outcome of the ERC Approach, DIDA is considered unlikely to be causing ecological harm.

 Screening assessment conclusions

-- As a result of the assessment, the Government concluded that DIDA is not harmful to human health at current levels of exposure.
+- The Government concluded that DIDA is not harmful to human health at current levels of exposure.

-- The Government also concluded that DIDA is not entering the environment at levels that are harmful to the environment.
+- The Government also concluded that DIDA is not entering the environment at levels that are harmful.

-- Although DIDA is not considered to be harmful to human health at current levels of exposure, this substance is considered to have a health effect of concern due to its potential to cause developmental effects.
-There may be a concern for human health if exposures to this substance were to increase.
+- Although DIDA is not considered to be harmful to human health and the environment at levels of exposure considered in the assessment, this substance is considered to have a health effect of concern due to its potential to cause developmental effects.
+There may be a concern if exposures to this substance were to increase.

 - DIDA may be found in products available to consumers.
-Canadians should follow any safety warnings and directions on product labels and dispose of products responsibly.
+Consumers should follow any safety warnings and directions related to the product and dispose of products responsibly.